“Deciding what not to do is as important as deciding what to do.”

-Roger began his consulting career in 1985 when he joined Epley Associates, Inc., one of the Southeast’s leading public relations firms.
-Over the years, he’s managed a wide array of research and strategic communication programs for a broad range of regional, national and international clients across dozens of industries.
+Roger began his career in 1985 with Epley Associates, Inc., one of the Southeast’s leading public relations firms.
+Over the years, he’s managed a wide array of research and research and strategic communication programs for a broad range of regional, national and international clients across dozens of industries.

 Before co-founding Forge Communications in late 2009, Roger served as vice president and senior vice president of client services at Epley Associates, Inc. and its successor, The Catevo Group.
 His specialties include research, reputation management, strategic planning, crisis communications, issues management, media relations, brand development, messaging and spokesperson training.

-Roger has managed a wide array of strategic communication programs for a broad range of regional, national and international clients across dozens of industries, including Anderson Automotive Group, Bank of Floyd, BB&T, Carolinas HealthCare System, Colonial Pipeline, Community Care of N.C., the Greater Durham Chamber of Commerce, GSK, McGuire, Wood & Bissette, P.A., Merge eClinical, the N.C.
-Insurance News Service, the N.C.
+Roger has managed a wide array of strategic communication programs for a broad range of regional, national and international clients across dozens of industries, including Advance Community Health, BB&T, Carolinas HealthCare System, Colonial Pipeline, Community Care of N.C., Cone Health, the Greater Durham Chamber of Commerce, GSK, McGuire, Wood & Bissette, P.A., IBM Clinical Development, the N.C.
+Hospital Association, the N.C.
 Institute of Medicine, the N.C.
-Turnpike Authority, Quintiles Transnational, Novagenesis Foundation, Novozymes North America, the Raleigh-Durham International Airport Authority and Waste Industries.
+Turnpike Authority, Quintiles Transnational, Novozymes and the Raleigh-Durham International Airport.

-An accredited member of PRSA, Roger served on the Executive Committee of the Counselors Academy of PRSA and currently sits on the Board of Directors for the North Carolina chapter of PRSA. and is past president of the Raleigh Public Relations Society, which honored him in 2013 with the Watt Huntley Award for Lifetime Achievement.
+An accredited member of PRSA, Roger served on the Executive Committee of the Counselors Academy of PRSA and is current Ethics Co-Chair on the Board of Directors for the North Carolina chapter of PRSA. and is past president of the Raleigh Public Relations Society, which honored him in 2013 with the Watt Huntley Award for Lifetime Achievement.
 Active in the community, Roger is a steering committee member of and strategic counsel to the Regional Transportation Alliance and has served on the boards of several local and state organizations.
-You can follow Roger on Twitter here, on Google+ here and connect on LinkedIn here.
-You can review some of his presentations on his SlideShare page here.
+You can follow Roger on Twitter here, connect on LinkedIn here and review some of his presentations here.

-When Roger’s not working: A professional guitarist, Roger performs regularly around the Triangle with his band, RGB, and has released two CDs with an earlier band, Mishpacha.
+When Roger’s not working: A professional guitarist, Roger performs regularly around the Triangle and has released two CDs.
 In addition, he’s a father, husband, cook, gym rat, and music geek.

 Ray J. Hornak, APR

-A graduate of Wheeling Jesuit University, Ray served as senior consultant, director of client services, senior vice president, managing director and president of the legacy firms before co-founding Forge Communications.
+A graduate of Wheeling Jesuit University, Ray served as senior consultant, director of client services, senior vice president, managing director and president of the legacy firms before co-founding Forge Communications in 2009.